Marketers Should Celebrate Hispanic Heritage Year-Round

 Back in 2018, I wrote about Marketers’ tentative and often tepid attempts at connecting with the Hispanic Community:

 Lionel Messi is by far the greatest soccer player of this generation.
-His skill, his poise, his leadership on the field and his accuracy will go in the soccer history books as being unparalleled.
-Ok, many will argue Cristiano Ronaldo is a better player, but we do not want to engage in endless, futile back and forth.
+His skill, poise, leadership on the field, and accuracy will go in the soccer history books as being unparalleled.
+Many will argue Cristiano Ronaldo is a better player, but we do not want to engage in endless, futile back and forth.

 You may ask, “What does Argentina losing the World Cup have to do with celebrating Hispanic heritage?”
 Well, how some marketers treat Hispanic Heritage Month, in particular, has a lot more in common with this soccer story than you think, especially those marketers who are in the business of creating a loyal customer base; and let’s face it, everyone should be!
 Hispanic Heritage Month is celebrated during September 15th through October 15th.

-You see, to expect that Argentina will win the World Cup simply because they have Messi is the soccer equivalent of thinking that companies and marketers can sustainably (and profitably) connect with US Hispanic consumers simply by ‘reaching out to them’ only around or during Hispanic Heritage Month.
-Kudos if you do invest in connecting with Hispanic consumers around this time; but as a wise marketer, you must also be prepared to go the distance through a more consistent effort to truly create a lasting relationship with Latinos (or shall I say, Latinx?
-More on this in our next blog).
+You see, to expect that Argentina will win the World Cup simply because they have Messi [And on this one, History eventually sided with me as Argentina crowned itself the as World Champions thanks to an incredible lineup of phenomenal soccer players] is the equivalent of thinking that companies and marketers can sustainably (and profitably) connect with US Hispanic consumers simply by ‘reaching out to them’ only around or during Hispanic Heritage Month.

-I don’t suggest here that brands shouldn’t do anything for HHM; the argument I make and what you should know is that if your efforts to reach this community are exclusive to HHM, you should be rethinking your strategy very seriously, lest the reward of your efforts be ephemeral, meaningless, and inconsequential.
+I don’t suggest here that brands shouldn’t do anything for Hispanic Heritage Month; the argument I make, and what you should know, is that if your efforts to reach this community are exclusive to Hispanic Heritage Month, you should be rethinking your strategy very seriously, lest the reward of your efforts be ephemeral, meaningless, and inconsequential… or lacking entirely!

-If the majority -or even worse all- of your strategy for Hispanics focuses on HHM:
+If the majority -or even worse, all- of your strategy for Hispanics focuses on Hispanic Heritage Month:

 Our CultureBeat team is often asked by our clients and friends,